 Academic Standing

 A student’s academic standing is set at the end of each grading period (including each regular academic semester, after interterms, and when pending grades resolve) based on the minimum cumulative grade point average (GPA) scale outlined below.
-Academic standing categories are good standing, probation, and suspension.
+The categories of academic standing are good standing, probation, and suspension.
+Students should maintain awareness of the GPA requirements for their financial aid, as these may be different from the requirements for academic standing.

-In order to allow evaluation of academic standing before a new semester begins, incomplete (I) grades for students whose academic standing could be affected by the resolution of the incomplete must be resolved by one week before the first day of the following term rather than at the following midterm, when incompletes normally resolve.
+In order to allow evaluation of academic standing before a new semester begins, incomplete grades for students whose academic standing could be affected by the resolution must be resolved within two weeks of the last day of the term.
 Notification of suspension and other academic standing changes is sent to students in writing after final grades are processed.

 Good Standing